 Anything can be achieved with persistence.
-The old story ➚ is that an old man wanted to move a mountain that blocked his path.
+The famous story ➚ is that an old man wanted to move a mountain that blocked his path.
 Despite widespread cynicism he and his descendents gradually wore down the mountain.
 Mao Zedong used this proverb to persuade people that the seemingly impossible was achievable.
-One version of the story has the gods taking pity on the old man and removing the mountain with mighty powers.
+One version of the story has the gods taking pity on the old man and removing the mountain with their magical powers.

 Go weak at the knees

-Putting on shoes the wrong way aroung when greeting a guest
+Putting on shoes the wrong way around when greeting a guest

 So keen to meet a guest that shoes are put on the wrong way around.
-Excitement about meeting someone idolized.
+Excitement about meeting someone who is loved or idolized.